 In March 2018 we ratified a new Child Safeguarding Policy in line with recent legislation and current best practice.
 We review this policy annually.
 The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, practices and activities and ratifies this policy annually.
 As a school we have adopted and will fully implement the Department’s Child Protection Procedures for Primary and Post Primary Schools.
 Click here for our Child Safeguarding Policy

-In our school the Designated Liaison Person (DLP) is our Principal, Maeve Corish and the Deputy Designated Liaison Person is our Deputy Principal, Susan Clarke.
+In our school the Designated Liaison Person (DLP) is our Principal, Susan Clarke and the Deputy Designated Liaison Person is our Deputy Principal, Karen Coghlan.
 Any child protection concerns relating to students in our school should be given in confidence to the DLP.
 The guiding principles of our Child Safeguarding Policy are:

 - We recognise that the protection and welfare of children is of paramount importance, regardless of all other considerations.

 - We will fully co-operate with the relevant statutory authorities in relation to child protection and welfare matters.